Experiencing hip pain during the night can leave you lying there awake and make it almost impossible to fall asleep.

 3. Use a mattress topper

-Try a mattress topper like Polysleep's antimicrobial foam topper.
+Try a mattress topper like Polysleep's antimicrobial memory foam mattress topper.
 This 2-inch ventilated antimicrobial topper helps upgrade any mattress.

 It conforms to your body precisely which ensures adequate spine alignment while you're sleeping.